Analysis | McEnany has mastered the ‘all of the credit, none of the blame’ approach to the pandemic

 “Democrats seek control,” she said.
 “These images behind me make clear Democrats’ mind set: rules for thee, but not for me.”

 “The president stands with you, your freedom, your ability to decide how to best protect your health,” she continued.
-“We all know how to protect ourselves from covid-19”— the disease caused by the virus: “Wash your hands socially distance, wear a mask.
+“We all know how to protect ourselves from covid-19”— the disease caused by the virus: “Wash your hands, socially distance, wear a mask.
 But as one federal court put it, there is no pandemic exception to the Constitution.”

 Catch up on the biggest developments in the pandemic at the end of the day with our free coronavirus newsletter

 This is the heart of the administration’s response to the coronavirus outbreak.
 Efforts to limit the virus’s spread are presented as draconian attempts to impede personal freedom, while Trump himself declines to actually offer any leadership aimed at the same thing.
 McEnany’s insistence that “we know how to protect ourselves” may be true, but it’s obviously not the case that enough people actually are protecting themselves, given that 160,000 people a day are being infected with the virus on average.
 Elected officials in some states, concerned about that spread, have mandated rules to get people to actually do the things “we” know we need to do.
-But since, for example, Gov. Gavin Newsom (D-Calif.) went to an ill-advised dinner party, all of those efforts are waved away as insincere and indictments of Trump’s political opponents at large.
+But since, for example, Gov. Gavin Newsom (D-Calif.) went to an ill-advised dinner party, all of those efforts have been waved away as insincere and indictments of Trump’s political opponents at large.
 There was Newsom in McEnany’s video feed; how can we trust anything any Democrat says?

 Basically since the moment he took office, Trump’s approach to his job has been to avoid criticism, no matter how warranted, and to take credit, no matter how inappropriate.
 The pandemic response has been a great example of that instinct, with McEnany’s briefing Wednesday encapsulating it neatly.

-For example, McEnany was asked about the United Kingdom's moving forward with deployment of the vaccine developed by Pfizer.
+For example, McEnany was asked about the United Kingdom moving forward with deployment of the vaccine developed by Pfizer.

 “We will have 40 million doses by the end of the year, which is a tremendous achievement.
 Not just to have gotten a vaccine in this time, but to have produced 40 million in advance,” she said.
 “It’s having a businessman as president.
 It’s the Trump vaccine.”